Members and Board of Directors

 Linda Humphreys is a Certified Professional Accountant (CPA, CMA) who has held senior management positions with Alberta Innovates Health Solutions, and its predecessor — the Alberta Heritage Foundation for Medical Research — for 20 years.
 She has been Chief Financial Officer, and Director and Vice President responsible for Technology Commercialization.
 Most recently, Ms. Humphreys was the Vice President of Corporate Affairs until she retired in 2012.
 In June 2018, she was appointed as Vice-Chair of Alberta’s Rural Health Professions Action Plan.
 She is a mentor with Immigrant Services Calgary and also participated on several other boards including Inno-Centre Alberta, the Alberta Science and Technology Awards Foundation, Alberta Aviation Council and the Canadian Breast Cancer Foundation.
 She was a volunteer instructor for the Board Development Program in Alberta, and a mentor with the career centre at the University of Alberta.
 She has been involved in the establishment and development of private sector companies developing technology in the oil sands.

-President and CEO New Brunswick Community College
+Retired, Past President and CEO New Brunswick Community College

-A native of Newfoundland and Labrador, Ms. Luscombe has extensive experience in publicly-funded community colleges, having served at the College of the North Atlantic for fifteen years and as President and CEO at Selkirk College in the West Kootenay Region of B.C. for over ten years, from 2000 to 2010.
+A native of Newfoundland and Labrador, Ms. Luscombe has extensive experience in publicly-funded community colleges, having served in various capacities at the College of the North Atlantic for fifteen years and as President and CEO at Selkirk College in the West Kootenay Region of B.C. for over ten years, from 2000 to 2010.

 Ms. Luscombe has been heavily involved in advancing Canada’s colleges as former Chair of the Atlantic Provinces Community Colleges Consortium, former Chair of the Canadian College Presidents’ Network Executive and three years as Chair of the Association of Canadian Community Colleges (now Colleges and Institutes Canada).
-She currently serves on the President’s Advisory Committee on Science and Technology for Colleges and Institutes Canada as well as on the boards of the Atlantic Provinces Economic Council, the Atlantic Ballet Theatre of Canada and the New Brunswick Social Policy Research Network.
+She has also served on the President’s Advisory Committee on Science and Technology for Colleges and Institutes Canada as well as on the boards of the Atlantic Provinces Economic Council, the Atlantic Ballet Theatre of Canada and the New Brunswick Social Policy Research Network.

 President, R.C.
 Management